Emily MacManus

 Emily Elvira Primrose MacManus, CBE (18 April 1886 – 22 February 1978) was an Irish nurse who served in France during World War I and later matron at Bristol Royal Infirmary then at Guy's Hospital in London, serving at the latter during World War II.
 She was also the President of the Royal College of Nursing from 1942–1944.

 Early life

 MacManus was born in Battersea, London on 18 April 1886, to Leonard Strong McManus and Julia Emily McManus, née Boyd.
-Her father was the brother of Caroline, wife of Sir Edwin Cooper Perry and son of James and Charlotte McManus, originally from Killeaden, Kiltimagh, Co.
-Mayo, Ireland.
+Her father was the brother of Caroline, wife of Sir Edwin Cooper Perry and son of James and Charlotte McManus, originally from Killeaden, Kiltimagh, County Mayo, Ireland.
 Though not born in Ireland, her father told her that Killeaden would always be her home.
 She was the eldest of four surviving children and her siblings were Dermot Arthur (Diarmuid A. MacManus), Sarah and Desmond.
 Her father was a doctor and two of her aunts were nurses.

 She was originally educated by a governess before attending a day school in Nightingale Lane, Clapham and a boarding school near Worthing.